SumoLogic/sumologictoolbox/readme.md

     9. Click "Start"

     NOTE: The use case for this fuctionality is dumping to CSV.
 The Sumo Logic UI export feature is currently limited to 100,000 log messages.
 This tool should reliably dump much more than that, however the UI will "freeze" during the dump.
 This could take minutes or even hours depending on the size of the dump.
 Please resist the temptation to rage quit because of an unresposive UI.
+          If you want to check on the status of the download you can look in the console or log file to see status messages.

+    NOTE: If you choose to save Raw messages to CSV they will no longer be displayed after the job finishes.
+          This change was made so that sumotoolbox can download an arbitrary number of messages without running out of RAM.

 Content Folder Creation:    !NEW!